 Flash forward to the day that first draft is complete.
 You’re ecstatic, you did it—you finished the book!
 So you post a few lines, a snippet, maybe a page or two, or if you dare a full chapter.
 Perhaps you even try a few beta readers, a critique group...
 And now you’re asking yourself, “Why?”
 Not why did I ever think I could do this, but “Why are those a**holes telling me I need to work on my writing?
 Character development?
 There’s nothing wrong with my character development.
 Story structure?
 Plot holes?
 Pacing?
 What the hell are they talking about?”

 The best advice I ever got, and it came from some of the greats: If you want to improve your writing, write, write, write and read, read, read.
 And I’m going to add something to that.
 Never forget that you’re not alone.
-Every writer, no matter how well-known, whether they’ve published one book or three hundred, was once a newbie and believe me, they weren’t perfect; they made mistakes too, and I can pretty much guarantee they even had that niggle of self-doubt pulling them down along the way.
+Every writer, no matter how well-known, whether they’ve published one book or three hundred, was once a newbie and believe me, they weren’t perfect.
+They made mistakes too, and I can pretty much guarantee they even had that niggle of self-doubt pulling them down along the way.
+Many still do no matter how many books they've written.

 So here are just a few of the most common mistakes new writers make.
 Read on, and just maybe you can save yourself from making one or two of them.